atruelove/AppStoreCrawlers/README.md

 # AppStoreCrawlers

+Files and programs involved in analyzing the data extraced from these crawlers can be found in my other repository: https://github.com/atruelove/AppReviewAnalysis

 This is repository for the app crawler program I've been working on as well as the data I've extraced using the program.
 To use the program, you need to install:

 - Python